THE ALBERTA

 COLLISIONS WITH ANIMALS

-In contrast to the other western provinces, Alberta Transportation evidently does not include collisions with animals in its annual collision report and in its data submitted to Transport Canada.
+In contrast to the other western provinces, Alberta Transportation does not include collisions with wild and domestic animals in its annual collision report.
 Alberta collisions with animals amount to about 2% of fatal collisions, about 4% of non-fatal injury collisions, and about 10% of reportable property damage only collisions each year.

 CANADA AND ALBERTA COLLISION FATALITY RATES

-As shown in Fig. 8, the Alberta collision fatality rate exceeds the average for Canada.
+As shown in Fig. 8, the Alberta collision fatality rate has improved considerably but still exceeds the average for Canada.
 (The 2019 dip is due to the pandemic.)

 Fig. 8 will be updated annually as data becomes available from the Transport Canada publication Canadian Motor Vehicle Traffic Collision Statistics.